Catalog

 Use Cases

-• Deploy Model Garden models to Agent Platform endpoints
+• Deploy open models from Model Garden to Agent Platform endpoints

-• Deploy custom model weights from GCS URIs
+• Deploy custom model weights from Google Cloud Storage

 • Check deployment status and verify serving endpoints

-• Undeploy models and delete endpoints to clean up resources
+• Undeploy models and delete endpoints to stop incurring charges

 Quality Notes